Examining Form to Function: Conformation Flaws in Horses

-“They will move wide behind,” Don says.
-“They swing wide and then back to the center.
+“The horse will move wide behind,” Don says.
+“The legs swing wide and then back to the center.
 It takes the leg away from the center line of the horse, so he loses power.”

 Imagine a vertical line dropping down from the point of the buttocks (or pin bone) down to the ground.
 In the ideal hind limb (seen from the side) it should touch the point of the hock, run along the back of the cannon bone, touch the back of the fetlock and then to the ground.

 The cannon bone is parallel to the ideal line and perpendicular to the ground.
 To see many hind limb deviations from the side, look for how the ideal line relates to the position of the cannon bone.